 With a population of 1,325 million, Estonia (located in northeast Europe next to Finland, Sweden, Latvia, and Russia) is one of the most digitally advanced countries in the world enabling the use of various state services (company register, tax, licensing, etc) online.

 Due to the simple and straightforward processes involved with operating a company and a beneficial corporate income tax regime, Estonia can definitely be considered as one of the hotspots for business entering into the European Union (EU) market, especially in the technology sector, and an ideal place to set up a subsidiary company.

-Why is it a good idea to set up a subsidiary in Estonia?
+Why is it a good idea to set up a subsidiary company in Estonia?

 Having a subsidiary in Estonia is a good idea because it is fairly easy to set it up, it can be managed online with an Estonian ID or e-residency card* and as a general rule, there is no corporate income tax applicable to profit generated as long as the profit stays inside the company (allowing to reinvest the profit without paying any corporate income tax).